 So it's a good idea to make sure that you always take off your heels when at home or after work to give your tendon a chance to spring back into its normal size.

 Obviously, there are other reasons too.
 Certain illnesses can cause it to happen such as Arthritis and gout.
 But a lot of people do not warm up sufficiently when getting ready to exercise.
 This will cause it to stretch and either break or pull away from the muscle.
 Ouch!

 Bandage Those Ankles

 How To Treat Achilles Tendinitis

-- Place ice around your lower leg for at least 15 to 20 minutes three of four times a day.
+- Place ice around your lower leg for at least 15 to 20 minutes three or four times a day.
 Do this as soon as possible, to help stop the damage spreading.

-- All depending on how much pain or damage you think you may have, always consult a Doctor to see if you have snapped the tendon completely.
-If you have, you may have to have surgery.
+- All depending on how much pain or damage you think you may have, always consult a doctor to see if you have snapped the tendon.
+If so you may have to have surgery.
 This is only if you have really damaged part of the tendon, and the Doctors will remove the damaged part.
 If the tendon has torn away from the muscle, they will re-attach it back on to the muscle.